Wild boar: Description

 Adult size and weight is largely determined by environmental factors; boars living in arid areas with little productivity tend to attain smaller sizes than their counterparts inhabiting areas with abundant food and water.
 In most of Europe, males average 75–100 kg in weight, 75–80 cm in shoulder height and 150 cm in body length, whereas females average 60–80 kg in weight, 70 cm in shoulder height and 140 cm in body length.
 In Europe's Mediterranean regions, males may reach average weights as low as 50 kg and females 45 kg, with shoulder heights of 63–65 cm.
 In the more productive areas of Eastern Europe, males average 110–130 kg in weight, 95 cm in shoulder height and 160 cm in body length, while females weigh 95 kg, reach 85–90 cm in shoulder height, and reach 145 cm in body length.
 In Western and Central Europe, the largest males weigh 200 kg and females 120 kg.
 In Northeastern Asia, large males can reach brown bear-like sizes, weighing 270 kg and measuring 110–118 cm in shoulder height.
-Some adult males in Ussuriland and Manchuria have been recorded to weigh 300–350 kg and measure 125 cm in shoulder height.
+Some adult males in Primorsky Krai and Manchuria have been recorded to weigh 300–350 kg and measure 125 cm in shoulder height.
 Adults of this size are generally immune from wolf predation.
-Such giants are rare in modern times, due to past overhunting preventing animals from attaining their full growth.
+Such giants are rare in modern times, as past overhunting has prevented animals from attaining their full growth.

 The winter coat consists of long, coarse bristles underlaid with short brown downy fur.
 The length of these bristles varies along the body, with the shortest being around the face and limbs and the longest running along the back.
 These back bristles form the aforementioned mane prominent in males and stand erect when the animal is agitated.
 Colour is highly variable; specimens around Lake Balkhash are very lightly coloured, and can even be white, while some boars from Belarus and Ussuriland can be black.
 Some subspecies sport a light-coloured patch running backward from the corners of the mouth.
 Coat colour also varies with age, with piglets having light brown or rusty-brown fur with pale bands extending from the flanks and back.